-- employees are expected to act professionally and in the Company's best interests, while avoiding personal situations which might give rise to a conflict of interest. - employees without prior approval may not engage in any other business activity if pursued for gain, profit or other advantage during normal business hours. - employees that are contemplating additional employment that may not be a direct conflict of interest must inform their Manager as this other employment may place an undue burden on the individual that could negatively impact their Cogstate job performance, or cause a conflict with possible emergency coverage required as part of their employment with Cogstate. - employees are expected to adhere to all applicable international, federal, state and local laws and regulations in performing their job duties. - Employees are expected to deal honestly and fairly with the Company's customers, vendors and competitors. - all employees must sign confidentiality agreements at the commencement of employment. - All alleged material violations of the Code, including the investigation and disposition thereof, will be notified to the Board.
+- employees are expected to act professionally and in the Company's best interests, while avoiding personal situations which might give rise to a conflict of interest. - employees are expected to adhere to all applicable international, federal, state and local laws and regulations in performing their job duties. - employees are expected to deal honestly and fairly with the Company's customers, vendors and competitors. - all employees must sign confidentiality agreements at the commencement of employment. - unlawful discrimination, sexual harassment and bullying will not be tolerated in any Company workplace. - all employees must act in a way which seeks to protect the health and safety of Company employees, contractors and visitors. - all employees are expected to avoid any activity that might lead to, or suggest, an act of modern slavery and immediately raise any concerns if they believe or suspect an act of modern slavery has occurred or that it may occur in the future in respect of any of the Company's operations, business dealings or relationships. - all alleged material violations of the Code, including the investigation and disposition thereof, will be notified to the Board.